Gurixnder/Smart_City/README.md

   # Smart street lights
     - Use PIR sensor to detect the body heat of a pedestrian walking on a street.
     - Strretlights only work when soomeone's present on the streets.

+  # For more detailed explanations please refer to the technical report.